clee604/steamlink-debian/README.md

 > :warning: **Warning**: Flashing the image on the USB stick will wipe all data stored on the device!

+Plug the USB stick into the Steam Link and power it on.
+The device will boot from the USB stick and appear on your network soon.

 ## Default passwords

 > :warning: **Recommended**: Consider changing your passwords with `passwd` after first login.